 90. Infringement notices

-(1) A reference in subsection (3), (5) or (7) to an “authorised person” is a reference to a person appointed under subsection (11) to be an authorised person for the purposes of the subsection in which the term is used.
+(1) A reference in subsection (3), (5) or (7) to an authorised person is a reference to a person appointed under subsection (11) to be an authorised person for the purposes of the subsection in which the term is used.

 (2) A member of the Police Force who has reason to believe that a person —